 Co-founder and CEO Albinder Dhindsa said the company will use the capital to set up operations in new cities.

 Separately, explaining the rationale behind the fresh capital infusion into Grofers, SoftBank Investment Advisers partner Vikas J Parekh said the online grocer had a strong partner network and supply chain.

 Grofers didn’t disclose its valuation after the latest infusion.
-It’s valuation was said to have fallen 20% to around $300 million in March 2018 when it raised Rs 400 crore ($62 million) in a Series E round from SoftBank, Tiger Global and Russian billionaire Yuri Milner's Apoletto Managers.
+It’s valuation was said to have fallen 20% to around $300 million in March 2018 when it raised Rs 400 crore ($62 million) in a Series E round from SoftBank, Tiger Global and Israeli-Russian billionaire Yuri Milner's Apoletto Managers.